stinb/UnderstandForVSCode/README.md

 3. If you want to see violations from CodeCheck, [make your CodeCheck configuration(s) run in the background](https://support.scitools.com/support/solutions/articles/70000641317-background-static-analysis-codechecks)

+4. Open Visual Studio Code and install this extension.

+5. If you have an atypical installation path for Understand, then see the "Why is the language server executable not found?" section below in FAQ.

-4. In Visual Studio Code, open a folder/[workspace](https://code.visualstudio.com/docs/editor/workspaces) with those source code files
+6. In Visual Studio Code, open a folder/[workspace](https://code.visualstudio.com/docs/editor/workspaces) with those source code files
 * What happens next, automatically
 	* If the file is a supported language, then the Understand language server is started
 	* If there's a .und folder somewhere in the file [explorer](https://code.visualstudio.com/docs/getstarted/userinterface#_explorer), it will be selected automatically by the language server